 Meet Alexander Levitt, a former Chicago Cubs scout and Director of Player Development for Vanderbilt University.
 Alexander recognized the power of data in the sports world and wanted to make the jump into a data-focused career.

-After graduating from BrainStation’s Data Science Diploma Program, Alexander returned to Nashville and got a role as a Data Analyst/BI Engineer for AllianceBernstein, a Tennessee-based asset management firm.
+After graduating from BrainStation’s Data Science Bootcamp, Alexander returned to Nashville and got a role as a Data Analyst/BI Engineer for AllianceBernstein, a Tennessee-based asset management firm.
 We spoke with Alexander about his experience at BrainStation, and how the program helped him transform his career.